whoisdsmith/AI-MTHRFCKR/README.md

 ## Health

 - [Cradle](https://cradle.bio/)
-- [Getactyv](http://getactyv.com) Getactyv - Ai And Computer Vision Assisted Health And Fitness Platform
+- [Getactyv](http://getactyv.com) - Getactyv - AI And Computer Vision Assisted Health And Fitness Platform
-- [Replika](http://replika.com) The Ai Companion Who Cares.
+- [Replika](http://replika.com) - The AI Companion Who Cares.
 Always Here To Listen And Talk.
 Always On Your Side.
 Join The Millions Growing With Their AI Friends Now!.
-- [Ubie AI Symptom Checker](http://ubiehealth.com) Check Symptoms & Find Causes By Ai.
+- [Ubie AI Symptom Checker](http://ubiehealth.com) - Check Symptoms & Find Causes By AI.
 Check Symptoms & Find Causes By AI - Answer Quiz About Your Symptoms To Find Out Possible Causes, Types, Severity, And Treatment For Free By AI.
 Developed By Doctors.
 - [Whisper AI](https://whisper.ai/)

 ---